-Together Duke is pleased to announce the Duke Graduate Summer Academy, which offers online short courses that introduce Duke graduate students (both doctoral and masters) and postdoctoral fellows to skills, tools, and knowledge that augment their regular coursework/research.
-These short courses help emerging scholars prepare for high-level research, innovative teaching, leadership, and/or public engagement.
+The Provost’s Office is pleased to announce a new session of the Duke Graduate Academy, which offers online short courses that introduce Duke graduate and professional students and postdoctoral fellows to skills, tools and knowledge that augment their regular coursework and research.

-Courses in the Duke Graduate Summer Academy cover topics not typically included in a graduate curriculum, or that provide an intensive introduction for graduate students and postdoctoral fellows who might not have the time or inclination to pursue a full course in a subject.
-Instructors are Duke faculty members as well as highly trained Duke staff members.
+Courses in the Duke Graduate Academy cover topics not typically included in a graduate curriculum, or provide an intensive introduction for graduate students and postdocs who might not have the time or inclination to pursue a full course in a subject.
+Instructors are Duke faculty as well as highly trained Duke staff and Ph.D. students.

-The Graduate Summer Academy welcomes all doctoral and masters students at any stage of their studies and all postdoctoral fellows.
+The Graduate Academy welcomes all current/active doctoral, master’s and professional students at any stage of their studies as well as all postdoctoral fellows.
 There are no prerequisites for any of the courses.

-The Duke Graduate Summer Academy Session II courses will be offered June 22 through July 10, 2020.
+The Duke Graduate Academy Summer Session courses will be offered during Duke’s Summer Sessions I and II.

-Courses are not for credit, but will appear on Duke graduate student transcripts.
+Courses are not for credit and are not graded, but will appear on Duke graduate student transcripts.
 None of the offerings require prerequisites or assume areas of knowledge.
-Courses are offered online with synchronous and asynchronous elements.
+Classes are offered online with synchronous and asynchronous elements.
 Instructors will emphasize interactive discussion and group activities/projects to maintain a high level of student engagement.

-All Graduate Summer Academy classes meet online/virtually.
-Individual class schedules are noted in the course descriptions.
-Meeting details will be confirmed by email or through the Graduate Summer Academy Sakai site.
+All Duke Graduate Academy classes meet online/virtually.
+Individual class schedules are noted in the course descriptions and in DukeHub.
+Meeting details and coursework materials will be confirmed by instructor email or through course Sakai sites.

-Participation in the Duke Graduate Summer Academy is open to Duke doctoral students, including Duke law and medical students, postdocs, and master’s students with space filled on a first-come, first-served basis during the registration window detailed above.
+Participation in the Duke Graduate Academy is open to current Duke graduate students, including Duke law and medical students, master’s and professional students.
+The Graduate Academy is also open to all Duke postdocs.
+Space is filled on a first-come, first-served basis during registration.